bryanlabs/cosmos-docker/DEVELOPMENT.md

 # Development Guide

-This guide is for developers who want to contribute to the THORChain Docker project or customize it for their own needs.
+This guide is for developers who want to contribute to the Cosmos Docker project or customize it for their own chains.

 ## Development Setup